-5.3.1 The University of New Hampshire Policy on Discrimination and Discriminatory Harassment covers all members of the UNH community, faculty, staff and students.
+5.3.1 The University of New Hampshire Policy on Discrimination and Discriminatory Harassment covers all members of the UNH community, faculty, staff, and students.
 It applies to applicants for employment and admission to the extent provided by law.
 Regardless of the process used to investigate and adjudicate complaints, any complaint may be filed with the Affirmative Action and Equity Office, and in many cases, complaints must be monitored by that office.

-5.3.2 The policy covers the process for investigating and adjudicating complaints of discrimination or discriminatory harassment by any employee: faculty, staff or administrator.
+5.3.2 This policy covers the process for investigating and adjudicating complaints of discrimination or discriminatory harassment by any employee: faculty, staff, or administrator.

-5.3.3 The process for investigating and adjudicating complaints of discrimination or discriminatory harassment by students is detailed in the student code of conduct and judicial process as set forth in the UNH Student Rights, Rules and Responsibilities.
+5.3.3 The process for investigating and adjudicating complaints of discrimination or discriminatory harassment by students is detailed in the student code of conduct and judicial process as set forth in UNH Student Rights, Rules and Responsibilities.
 Further information about the student code of conduct can be provided by the UNH Community Standards Office:

-5.3.4 Student complaints of discrimination or discriminatory harassment by graduate assistants can follow the process outlined in this policy, while complaints against them in their role as students follow the judicial process set forth in the UNH Student Rights, Rules, and Responsibilities publication.
-For further student information, the Judicial Programs Office should be contacted.
+5.3.4 Complaints of discrimination or discriminatory harassment by graduate assistants in their role as instructors follow the process outlined in this policy, while complaints against them in their role as students follow the judicial process set forth in UNH Student Rights, Rules, and Responsibilities.

 5.4 Interpretation of Policy